 This is why it’s advised to sand and prime the sealed concrete before painting over it.
 Sanding helps to scuff the top layer of the concrete before the paint is applied.
 This gives the paint something to bite into when applied.

 Also, priming helps to provide a smooth undercoat for the paint to be applied.
 This gives the finish a smooth and fine texture.
 However, sanding and priming are just two steps in painting over concrete sealer.
-Let’s go into detail about how to paint over concrete sealer.

-How To Paint Over Concrete Sealer (Made Easy)?
+How To Paint Over Concrete Sealer?

 Painting over concrete sealer is not the easiest of tasks.
-This is because concrete sealer by design will not allow paint to stick.
+This is because concrete sealers by design will not allow paint to stick.
 So you need to alter the texture of the concrete sealer to allow the paint to stick.
 To do this, you’ll need the following tools and supplies: